 DISEASES: Because they are planted so densely, microgreens can be prone to disorders, such as damping off, associated with poor air circulation and saturated media.
 Ensure air movement with horizontal airflow fans, use clean media and water sources, and use appropriate seeding density.

-HARVEST: Once cotyledons have fully developed, or once the first true leaves begin to emerge, depending upon your market.
+HARVEST: Harvest once cotyledons have fully developed, or once the first true leaves begin to emerge, depending upon your market.
 Typically, microgreens are harvested at 1/2-2" in height.
 Cut with scissors or a sharp knife and minimize handling to reduce damage.

 STORAGE: Shelf life ranges from 5-10 days under proper storage conditions.
 Microgreens must be washed before serving.